Essentials

 -

-Deployed agents have a runtime limit after which executions time out.
+(for the port).
+These two environment variables are required for the host+port combo. - Deployed agents have a runtime limit after which executions time out.
 This timeout duration is determined by your chosen infrastructure generation.
 For Mk 2 generation, the maximum timeout is 10 minutes.

-The synchronous endpoint has a timeout of 100 seconds for keeping the connection open when no data flows through the API.
+- The synchronous endpoint has a timeout of 100 seconds for keeping the connection open when no data flows through the API.
 If your agent streams back responses, the 100-second timeout resets with each chunk streamed.
 For example, if your agent processes a request for 5 minutes while streaming data, the connection stays open.
-However, if it goes 100 seconds without sending any data — even while calling external APIs — the connection will timeout.
+However, if it goes 100 seconds without sending any data β even while calling external APIs β the connection will timeout.

 Deploy your agent to Blaxel